Standex (SXI)

 12. Key Takeaways from Standex’s Q4 Results

 It was good to see Standex narrowly top analysts’ revenue expectations this quarter.
 We were also glad its EPS outperformed Wall Street’s estimates.
-On the other hand, its EBITDA missed.
-Overall, this was a weaker quarter.
+Finally, it was encouraging that both operating and free cash flow margin rose year on year.
+Overall, this was a solid quarter.
 The stock remained flat at $246.19 immediately following the results.

 13. Is Now The Time To Buy Standex?

-When it comes to Standex’s business quality, there are some positives, but it ultimately falls short.
+Standex is a fine business.
 To begin with, the its revenue growth was decent over the last five years, and analysts believe it can continue growing at these levels.
-And while Standex’s cash profitability fell over the last five years, its astounding EPS growth over the last five years shows its profits are trickling down to shareholders.
+And while its cash profitability fell over the last five years, its astounding EPS growth over the last five years shows its profits are trickling down to shareholders.
+On top of that, its strong operating margins show it’s a well-run business.

-Wall Street analysts have a consensus one-year price target of $261.40 on the company (compared to the current share price of $246.19).
+Wall Street analysts have a consensus one-year price target of $271.80 on the company (compared to the current share price of $241.99), implying they see 12.3% upside in buying Standex in the short term.